 Many things make a Rwanda safari a memorable one but a magical encounter with the endangered mountain gorillas can’t be forgotten.
 I went with my wife on a gorilla safari to Rwanda after my friend who had got that chance some time back told me how magnificent it is to sit among the remaining gorilla in their natural habitat.
 I had doubt because I didn’t know that you can meet these look to be tough apes in a close distance.
 I sat with my wife and planned this safari ounce in a life time to Africa.

-We planned to travel in December to have our X-mass in the forests of volcanoes national park in Rwanda.
+We planned to travel in December to have our christmas in the forests of volcanoes national park in Rwanda.
 We wrote to different tour and travel companies until we when we chose Rwanda gorilla expedition, they charged us a fair price we took a 4 day gorilla and Diane Fossey hike safari Rwanda.
 They have good people right from those working in office to the field guides, Mbazira our tour consultant was there to give us any informative information about gorillas and Rwanda in general before we started our safari.

 As soon as we arrived at Kigali international airport our safari guide was their waiting for us to take us to our booked accommodation in Kigali, he briefed about the whole safari we, slept at frame tree Hotel, the following day we were pick up by our safari guide who took us for a Kigali city tour were we visited very many interesting places around the city like the genocide memorial, national museum, market places, we took lunch from one of the beautiful restaurant in the city after we drove up to our booked lodge in the volcanoes national park for refreshment and overnight(Le Bambou Lodge).